-Even without additional customization the Wavefront proxy ingests metrics and forwards them to the Wavefront service in a secure, fast, and reliable manner.
+Even without additional customization, the Wavefront proxy ingests metrics and forwards them to VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) in a secure, fast, and reliable manner.
 If needed, you can customize your proxy.

-- Proxy configuration properties allow you to changing how the proxy processes your data.
+Proxy configuration properties allow you to change how the proxy processes your data.
 For example, you can change ports or perform other advanced installation management.

 - Log files can help in case of problems.